jirutka/ssh-ldap-pubkey/README.md

 *  **bindpw** ... credentials to bind with when reading the user’s entry (default is none).
 *  **timelimit** ... search time limit in seconds (default is 10).
 *  **bind_timelimit** ... bind/connect time limit in seconds (default is 10).
+*  **tls_cacertdir** ... path of the directory with CA certificates for LDAP server certificate verification.

 The only required parameter is *nss_base_passwd* or _base_, others have sensitive defaults.
 You might want to define _uri_ parameter as well.
 These parameters can be also defined/overriden